techsemicolon/laravel-dump-inspector/README.md

-# A laravel package for inspecting dumps without interfering actual web page
+# Inspect dumps without interfering actual web page

 Laravel has very cool `dump()` and `dd()` functions.
 However, sometimes it is not always pleasant to have those dumps on the main web view.
 This package enabled a very lightweight inspector just like devtools of the browser where all the dumps are stored.